Branko Đurić: 1984–1985: Early roles: Top lista nadrealista, Audicija, and TV ads

+1987–1989: Early dramatic roles

-Also in 1985, while still in the first year of his ASU studies, Ðurić was cast by Kenović for the leading role in the television drama Ovo malo duše.
+In 1985, while still in the first year of his ASU studies, Ðurić was cast by Kenović for the leading role in the television drama Ovo malo duše.
 A rural coming-of-age story written by Ranko Božić, Đurić portrayed Ibrahim Halilović, a newly widowed father in a remote Bosnian village.
 The movie aired on TV Sarajevo in January 1987.
 Ovo malo duše led to further dramatic roles for Đurić, including in the series Znak (aired on TV Sarajevo) and the film Vanja (on TV Novi Sad).

-Ðurić starred in television commercials for Dedo and Nana coffee, returning to the persona of a "good-natured, streetwise Sarajevo guy".
+Ðurić also continued doing TV commercials—this time for Dedo and Nana coffee.

-Ðurić experienced a career breakthrough when Palm d'Or-winning director Emir Kusturica cast him in Dom za vešanje; Ðurić's first role in a feature film.
+Ðurić experienced a career breakthrough when Palme d'Or-winning director Emir Kusturica cast him in Dom za vešanje; Ðurić's first role in a feature film.
 As Kusturica's first feature film after his Palme d'Or-winning previous effort, the project received significant attention, as well as a screening at the 1989 Cannes Film Festival.
-Though his part in the movie was minor, portraying a thug in Italy, Ðuric's performance was well-received.

-Popularity in Yugoslavia
+1989–1992: Popularity in Yugoslavia

 Đuro (far right) with fellow musicians Tifa, Davor Gobac, and Bruno Langer during Čičak's rock marathon in Sarajevo's Zetra on 14 October 1989.

-By 1989, Ðurić was a sought-after actor all over Yugoslavia.
+By 1989, Ðurić had appeared in several films and television productions across Yugoslavia.
 He played a supporting role in Kuduz, Kenović's feature film debut.
 He appeared in Kako je propao rokenrol, a three-story ensemble film by recent Belgrade Faculty of Dramatic Arts graduates, as the male lead in the third story, opposite actress Vesna Trivalić, about a young couple preparing for the arrival of their first baby.

-In 1989, the second series of Top lista nadrealistas aired, which was met with positive reception. Ðurić played different comedic characters each week, including the policeman Rade Pendrek, the cranky television viewer Reuf, highly strung news director Đuđi, and do-it-yourself "Đurine kućne čarolije" segment host.
+In 1989, the second series of Top lista nadrealista aired, which was met with positive reception. Ðurić played different comedic characters each week, including the policeman Rade Pendrek, the cranky television viewer Reuf, highly strung news director Đuđi, and do-it-yourself "Đurine kućne čarolije" segment host.